Pboyle5h/EmergingTechnologiesProject/README.md

 # EmergingTechnologiesProject
-  We have created a single page, bloggin application in Golang, Angular JS and MongoDB.
+  We have created a single page, blogging application in Golang, Angular JS and MongoDB.
   The website allows for the basic CRUD operations in terms of blog posts, posting comments and user registration and login authentication

 ##Local installation